The application portal is now open and will close at 11:59 p.m. EDT on October 18, 2024.

 Applicants may verify that letters of reference have been uploaded by checking the application Status on AJO.

 Applicants are advised to include a telephone number and an active email address in the application cover sheet.
-In the past, applicants have nearly missed time-dependent invitations to interviews due to missing or faulty contact information.
+In the past, applicants have nearly missed time-dependent invitations to interviews due to missing or secondary contact information.

 Current graduate students should enter the date of their “Highest Degree Earned” as their expected PhD conferral date rather than as the date of their bachelor’s degree.